ZhuYanzhen1/miniFOC/README.md

 # miniFOC

+![Version](https://img.shields.io/badge/Version-1.0.1-brightgreen.svg)&nbsp;&nbsp;![Build](https://img.shields.io/badge/Build-Passed-success.svg)&nbsp;&nbsp;![License](https://img.shields.io/badge/License-AGPL-blue.svg)

+English/[中文](https://github.com/ZhuYanzhen1/miniFOC/blob/main/README_CN.md)

-Are you still buying a DC brushless motor drive module for more than 10￥?
+&nbsp;&nbsp;&nbsp;&nbsp;Are you still buying a DC brushless motor drive module for more than 10￥?
 Are you still worried about the high noise, low response speed and low life of brush motor?
 Let's take a look at this project, a FOC brushless motor control scheme that can be done for 20￥!  **miniFOC** has built-in torque closed-loop controller to provide you with a brushless motor controller that can be controlled through 3-wire serial port.
 The project is planned to complete the development of basic functions by the end of August 2021.
-The software and hardware design fully comply with the AGPL-3.0 License.<br>
+The software and hardware design fully comply with the AGPL-3.0 License.

-![Version](https://img.shields.io/badge/Version-1.0.1-brightgreen.svg)&nbsp;&nbsp;![Build](https://img.shields.io/badge/Build-Passed-success.svg)&nbsp;&nbsp;![License](https://img.shields.io/badge/License-AGPL-blue.svg)

-English/[中文](https://github.com/ZhuYanzhen1/miniFOC/blob/main/README_CN.md)

 ***